Knut Alvsson: In literature

 The death of Knut Alvsson has been romanticized to serve as a centerpiece for Norwegian Romantic Nationalism.
-Ibsen characterized the period of the Scandinavian Union and the subsequent Dano-Norwegian union (1537—1814) – as "Four Hundred Years of Darkness" as part of the Norwegian nationalistic romantic literature upwelling in the close of the 18th century.
+Ibsen characterized the period of the Scandinavian Union and the subsequent Dano-Norwegian union (1537–1814) as "Four Hundred Years of Darkness" as part of the Norwegian nationalistic romantic literature upwelling at the close of the 18th century.
 For example, it was used to set an anti-Danish tone in Ibsen's play Fru Inger til Østeraad, when he has Olaf Skaktavl acclaim: "Recall the afternoon when Hendrik Krummedike came before Akershus fortress with his fleet?
-The captains of the fleet offered to discuss peace terms; and, trusting a safe conduct, Knut Alfsøn went onboard.
+The captains of the fleet offered to discuss peace terms, and, trusting a safe conduct, Knut Alfsøn went onboard.
 Only three hours later we had to carry him through the fortress gate ...
 Norway's bravest heart was lost when Krummedike's minions struck him down..."